This Summer’s smash-hit dating show is ‘a comedy of compulsory heterosexuality’.

-Kem Cetinay, 21, Essex, is a powerful figure on the island and a seminal figure for our time: not just because he’s pretty and buff and funny, but because he’s a hair stylist.
-He keeps the lads’ sharp cuts sharp, and they love him for it: “The fact that Ken is a barber makes my life a dream,” confessed Dom Lever, 26 – who himself gave the lads manicures.
+Kem Cetinay, 21, from Essex, is a powerful figure on the island, and a seminal figure for our time: not just because he’s pretty and buff and funny, but because he’s a hair stylist.
+He keeps the lads’ sharp cuts sharp, and they love him to bits for it: “The fact that Ken is a barber makes my life a dream,” confessed Dom Lever, 26 – who himself gave the lads manicures.

 “We’ll do anything to look good.
 We’re not embarrassed about that,” says Kem.

 Though some of the women try to make them.
 Hence the protests when Alex Beattie, 22, a hench, already absurdly attractive Geordie, receives a beauty treatment from Kem and his best friend and prettiness-peer in the villa, Chris Hughes, 24: “They’re literally grooming him!..
 It’s like a cult!
 That we’re not involved in!”